isi-nlp/ai2/README.md

 In step 1, when you follow the interface of a `HuggingFaceModelLoader` or a `HuggingFaceTokenizerLoader`, you will use a `model_type` and `model_weight` to direct your `load` function to find your model files.

+Be sure to make modifications to test_dataset.py (change the tokenizer loader) and run your tokenizer on those datasets!

 Later, you can specify the training parameters in `hyparams.yaml` in the following format:

 ```yaml